control-toolbox/Tutorials.jl/docs/src/tutorial-free-times-final-initial.md

 In this tutorial, we explore optimal control problems with free initial time `t₀` and final time `t_f`.

-## Here is the required packages for the tutorial:
+## Here are the required packages for the tutorial:

 ```@example both_time
 using OptimalControl